 The overall performance of the camera is a cut above previous iPhone snappers, with the sharpness in mixed conditions impressive – you can make out plenty of detail in both the brighter and darker sections of the photo.

-The first is the new Loop, Bounce and Long Exposure options that come with iOS 11 and make real use of Live Photos.
-It’s fun to play with the effects, and the phone will analyze an image and suggest which option you should use to get the best effect.
+The first is the new Loop, Bounce and Long Exposure options that arrived with iOS 11 and make real use of Live Photos.
+It's fun to play with the effects, and the phone will analyze an image and suggest which option you should use to get the best effect.

 The editing effects are powerful too – yes, they're mostly filters, but Apple has popped some excellent choices in there, and the color/brightness tweaks you can make are the perfect mix of simple and effective – the balance Apple strives to seek.

 One of the things we didn't quite understand is the Slow Sync feature, which captures pictures of objects in low light with high brightness.
 The flash doesn't seem to react any differently than normal in these moments, and the difference wasn't particularly clear.

 Low light performance in general is mixed, as the HDR capabilities aren't as evident here.
 Perhaps we're expecting too much from the iPhone, but when taking pictures of a candle in the darkness we had to work hard to get the flame clear by manually adjusting the exposure.

 Overall, we noticed that the iPhone 8 Plus tends to overexpose every photo a little, with the picture captured looking brighter than the subject or scene in real life.
 There's very little processing going on, so the detail is reproduced incredibly faithfully at times.